Custodia/elixir-tuts/README.md

   * Meh..

-* Make a "vertical pmap"
-  * Takes a list of elements and a list of functions
-  * Makes a process for each function
-    * Passes elements one by one through the chain in parallel

 * Implement a Djikstra service
   * Use protocols so that any type could be accepted
     * accessible?(loc1, loc2)